Esri/arcgis-runtime-samples-android/java/service-feature-table-cache/README.md

 # Service Feature Table (Cache)
-Demonstrates how to use a feature service with a service feature table in on-interaction-cache mode (which is the default mode for service feature tables).
+Use a feature service with a service feature table in on-interaction-cache mode (which is the default mode for service feature tables).

 ![Service FeatureTable Cache App](service-feature-table-cache.png)